 This page will only contain specified further instructions concerning students, staff and visitors at the Faculty of Medicine.
-Last updated May 29 (Research)
+Last updated June 25 (teaching)

 Haartman institute's (Haartmaninkatu 3) doors will be closed on Friday 27 March at 4 pm onwards.
 Employees who need to have access to the building are required to use their own keys.
 General information about the University buildings can be found here.

 The latest information on events ant planning events for autumn 2020 can be found here, on the UH Coronavirus situation page.